tannerntannern/blog/source/_posts/2019-06-25-Budgeteer-A-Budget-Balancing-Tool.md

 ![Editor code completion](code-completion1.gif)

 ## Main Concepts
 Budgeteer has just a few main concepts.
-You can probably pick them up in a matter of minutes.
+Understanding them before making a diagram is helpful, but if you'd rather learn by example, skip to the [examples section](#Examples).

 ### Nodes
 Each point where flows connect on the chart is a "node."
 There are three types of nodes: